guysqr/release-machine-workshop/part-one.md

 cdk synth RepoStack
 ```

+This will use `name` configured in the `demo-config.ini` file and make `count` repos for use by the CodePipeline.
+If you get no errors, you're good to go.

-Because this template will be large, you will need to run `cdk bootstrap` to create a bucket for CDK to use to store it on AWS.
+Because this template will be large, you will need to run `cdk bootstrap` to create a bucket for CDK to use to store the template on AWS.

 ```
 cdk bootstrap
 ```

-This will use `name` configured in the `demo-config.ini` file and make `count` repos for use by the CodePipeline.
-If you get no errors, you're good to go ahead and
+then

 ```
 cdk deploy RepoStack